Streand/Autofill-Transsmart-Support-Tool/README.md

 # Support Tool Autofill

-Automatically fills in your username and password when the Support Tool login window appears.
+Automatically fills in your username and password when the Transsmart Support Tool login window appears.

 ## Setup Instructions